Lincoln, the North, and the Question of Emancipation

 T. B. Bishop, “The Escaped Slave,” Harper’s Weekly (1864)

-Lincoln was not unique among white Northerners in the way his position on U.S. policy toward slavery evolved, nor in the complex distinctions he drew on matters of slavery and race.
-Today, we may have trouble grasping how Lincoln could sharply differentiate between, for example, the continuation of slavery in the Southeast and the extension of slavery to Western territories, or between the recognition of slavery as unjust and immoral and the reluctance to embrace full racial equality and integration.
-But these shifts and nuances of position were shared by many Northern citizens.
-The North was the seat of a strong abolitionist movement and most Northern states had ended slavery through laws requiring gradual emancipation during the decades following the American Revolution.
-(The five states that still allowed slavery, but joined the North during the war all occupied the border between the North and the South: Delaware, Kentucky, Maryland, Missouri, and West Virginia, which broke away from Virginia during the course of the war.)
-But many Northern cities and towns were the site of intense racial hostilities.
-Some whites feared that the end of slavery would bring an influx of African Americans to the North, flooding the labor market with new workers and therefore driving down wages, or radically reconfiguring the social and political landscape.
-In July 1863, six months after the Emancipation Proclamation went into effect, working-class whites in New York City rioted for five days.
-They voiced anger about the war draft and fear of job competition from slaves freed by the Proclamation.
-Over the course of the week, the rioters lynched 11 black men, burned an orphanage for black children, looted and destroyed numerous black-owned businesses, and forced hundreds of African Americans out of the city.
-The New York draft riots were extraordinary in the extent of their violence and mayhem, and many white Northerners were horrified by the events and rushed in to aid victims.
-However, the riots suggest the complexity—and instability—of race relations in the North as well as the degree of fear among white Northerners regarding the consequences of the abolition of slavery.
-The following collection of documents explores the meaning of slavery and emancipation in the North around the time of the Civil War, and develops the context for Lincoln’s own evolving position.
+The free states were home to a strong anti-slavery movement, and the older northern states had abolished slavery in the decades following the American Revolution.
+But many white northerners who opposed slavery were also quite racist.
+In several northern cities during the Civil War, white people formed mobs and rioted against Black people and their neighborhoods.
+Some feared that the end of slavery would bring an influx of African Americans to the North, flooding the labor market with new workers and thereby driving down wages, or radically reconfiguring the social and political landscape.
+In July 1863, six months after the Emancipation Proclamation, working-class white people in New York City rioted for five days.
+They voiced anger about the wartime draft and fear of job competition from slaves freed by the Proclamation.
+Over the course of the week, the rioters lynched eleven Black men, burned an orphanage for Black children, looted and destroyed numerous Black-owned businesses, and forced hundreds of African Americans out of the city.
+Many white Northerners were horrified by the events and rushed in to aid victims.
+The riots in New York suggest the complexity—and instability—of race relations in the free states during the war, as well as some white Northerners’ fears about the abolition of slavery.
+The following collection of documents explores the meanings of slavery and emancipation in the North around the time of the Civil War and develops the context for Lincoln’s own evolving positions.

-Please consider the following questions as you review the documents
+Please consider the following questions as you review the documents:

 • How did the goal of saving the Union expand to include ending the institution of slavery?